silver-github/NR-XBeeAPI/README.md

     $ npm install xbee-api

-Example for sending a message using API mode:
+Example for sending a message to Xbee-api out node:

 ```
 // See Xbee-API docs for API definitions
 msg.payload = {
-				// Set type to string containing frame_type
+				// Set type to frame_type string from xbee-api constants
 				type: "REMOTE_AT_COMMAND_REQUEST",
 		  		command: "D0",
 		  		destination64: "0013A2004052989C",